 1972 Rover 2000SC

 Bought because the doors go thplunk, it’s solid and mechanically good but cosmetically challenged.
-Currently off the road awaiting some love to the braking system.
+Currently for sale.

 1977 Triumph Stag

 Burble burble burble.
 Occasional flappy hair.
 A bit of a feel-good toy, but a capable all round daily driver – as proved during the winter of 2014.

 1987 Citroen CX22RS Safari

 Bought to satisfy my CX urges – and on LPG it made a great winter daily.
 Alas, too many on the fleet means it’s time to go.

 I missed my old 9000 too much.
 So I bought another.
 A low mileage 2 owner car with just a few small issues, it’s perfect for terrorising passengers.